At Coburg North Primary School every student from Foundation to Grade 6 studies at least one hour of Italian language each week.

 Students are encouraged to speak in Italian and apply their learning in a number of situations and activities such as role play, dialogue, performance, singing with actions, reciting and games.
 Computers and iPads are used in our workshops for listening exercises, games and other language activities.
 Students are encouraged to visit the CNPS Italiano website to review and continue their Italian at home.

 Each term students work on a project to apply their learning and use their Italian in creative and meaningful tasks.
-Italian is also used in other subjects and incorporated into daily classroom routines.
-For example, this term Grade 2 students are using Italian in FMP, Grade 3/4 students are studying some “Matematica in Italian”.
-Students are also involved in activities such as gardening and cooking in Italian.
+Students are also involved in activities such as gardening and cooking in Italian and Italian language is incorporated into daily classroom routines and used at other times throughout the week.

 To find out more about the program you can visit our website: Italiano@CNPS .
 You’ll find information on what we are studying each term, links to some of our favourite songs and clips, photos of our program in action, including “Carnevale” and an update on what we have been up to this week in our “Questa settimana” blog.